DaveThw/davethw.github.io/_posts/2019-12-17-galliumos-install-and-setup.md

 dave@gallium:~$ sudo apt update
 ```

-I've also removed AppGrid, as I don't use it, and I think this might prevent the repository from reappearing...
+I've also removed AppGrid, as I don't use it, and I hope this might prevent the repository from reappearing...
 ``` shell
 dave@gallium:~$ sudo apt remove appgrid dave@gallium:~$ sudo apt autoremove